-Luxembourg Arbitration Law is provided for in articles 1224-1251 of the New Code of Civil Procedure (NCPC).
+The Luxembourg Arbitration Law is provided for in articles 1224-1251 of the New Code of Civil Procedure (NCPC).
 These provisions, applicable in domestic arbitrations, are also applicable in international arbitrations subject to the applicability of international conventions.
 This section was extended by the Law of 24 February 2012 with new provisions regarding mediation.

-Luxembourg Arbitration Law is based neither on the UNCITRAL Model Law nor on French Arbitration Law.
+The Luxembourg Arbitration Law is based neither on the UNCITRAL Model Law nor on French Arbitration Law.
 Certain noticeable differences and particular provisions are addressed at question 50.

 Since 2013, the Think Tank for Arbitration, led by arbitration practitioners and university professors, has been working on reforming the Luxembourg Arbitration Law and produced a draft law partially inspired by French arbitration law and the UNCITRAL Model Law.
 On 15 September 2020, the Luxembourg government published its draft bill No. 7671, which seeks to streamline the Luxembourg arbitration regime and render it quicker and more flexible.
 Like the current Luxembourg Arbitration Law, the draft bill does not distinguish between national and international arbitration.
-On 26 March 2021, the Luxembourg judicial authorities (District Courts of Luxembourg and Diekirch, Superior Court and Magistrate's Court of Esch-sur-Alzette) shared their comments on the draft bill with the Luxembourg parliament.
+Between December 2020 and October 2021, several bodies and government authorities shared their comments with the Luxembourg parliament on the Draft Bill No. 7671, including in particularthe Luxembourg judicial authorities (the District Courts of Luxembourg and Diekirch, the Superior Court and the Magistrate's Court of Esch-sur-Alzette), the Chamber of Commerce, the Luxembourg Arbitration Association and the Luxembourg Bar Council).